wanderdust/coin-cnn/readme.md

 ### Building the network

 The network I'll use is a pre trained Resnet152.
 I'll change the fully connected layer for my own to fit my needs.

-### Training the network

-### Testing the network

-# Conclusions
+I will use a relu activation function, and an adam optimizer.